-Student use of cell phones during the school day is a privilege.
-Adherence to the guidelines below is essential to maintaining an appropriate academic environment and the integrity of the classroom.
+Student use of cell phones during the school day is a privilege of eagle students only.
+Adherence to the guidelines below is essential to maintaining an environment and the integrity of the classroom.
 Abuse of this privilege will result in consequences beginning with confiscation of device, parent conference, or loss of other privileges.